ftmsemu/making_a_dumb_hometrainer_smart/README.md

 height="1.7173611111111111in"}

 ![](.//media/image46.jpeg){width="1.6737445319335083in"
+height="2.132904636920385in"}

-height="2.132904636920385in"}You connect the probes to the device, plug in the USB cable, start the software and there you go.
+You connect the probes to the device, plug in the USB cable, start the software and there you go.
 For the sampling of the data you have multiple options.
 Just push the record button and get the data flowing for a certain time or until you press \"Stop\" or use the trigger to start the recording whenever you see a certain event